StuartMacKay/django-ansible-template/README.rst

 Acknowledgements
 ----------------
-This playbook is based on the extremely useful `ansible-django-stack`_ which has been used extensively across many personal project.
+This playbook is based on the extremely useful `ansible-django-stack`_ which has been used extensively across many personal projects.

 .. _ansible-django-stack: https://github.com/jcalazan/ansible-django-stack